Education in the Middle East and North Africa: Historical perspective

-In the post-colonial period, the dominant pattern has been governments’ control of education.
+In the post-colonial period, the dominant pattern has been the governments’ control of education.
 Free education was promoted by many leaders, including Egypt's Gamal Abdel Nasser, as a critical aspect of nation-building, and promised that each graduate would find a position in the public sector.
 The expansion of primary, secondary and tertiary education has paralleled the rapid population growth since the 1960s.
 Between 1965 and 1990, the percentage of students enrolled in primary education increased from 61% to 98%.

 Despite the introduction of higher education colonialism, the pace of enrollment at the university level increased significantly immediately following independence.
 In 1939, there were no more than nine regional universities, and by 1960, twenty.
 States with the highest numbers of enrolled students included Egypt, Syria, Lebanon, and Iraq.

 In the conservative regimes of Saudi Arabia and Yemen, European-style education was slow to emerge.
 Regimes were careful to expose the students to doctrines that might contradict with the Islamic culture, although Kuwait served as an exception.
 The Persian Gulf states have since introduced far-reaching educational reforms, with the awareness that only by investing in their own human capital will they see economic development continue beyond the oil boom years.
 Recently, Saudi Arabia's King Abdullah has been featured in the international press for his efforts to establish multiple centers of learning, with a mixed-gender Western model.